 A lack of co-ordination between countries on tax rules (including differences between developing countries and emerging markets on source and residence-based taxation, differing definitions of economic instruments and legal entities, as well as administrative procedures) can lead to double-taxation or unintended double non-taxation.

-The key to balancing local tax legislations while avoiding double-taxation of businesses operating internationally is a dispute resolution mechanism.
+The key to balancing local tax legislations while avoiding double-taxation of businesses operating internationally is having effective dispute resolution mechanisms in place.

 Tax must be raised in a way which is fair, reduces inequality and sustains economic growth – tax policies must not impede this.

 Large businesses have gained a critical size that imposes a different treatment than smaller businesses to ensure equity in the tax system.
 This has already been initiated by the OECD/G20 Inclusive Framework Two-Pillars Reform.
+Coordination and avoidance of a fragmented tax system is key to ensure tax certainty and clear rules that can be administered and complied with.

-There is a misconception that development funding could be financed entirely or primarily by “cracking down on the questionable tax practices of multinational enterprises.” the most important source of revenue for funding the SDGs .
+Developing countries often have inadequate infrastructure, social protection and services.
+Many view the lack of resources from taxation as a constraint to achieving the SDGs.
+However, tThere is a misconception that development funding could be financed entirely or primarily by “cracking down on the questionable tax practices of multinational enterprises.”
+The most important source of revenue for funding the SDGs is centred on maintaining sustainable economic growth.
 Thus, tax policies that encourage growth are required to meet these goals.
+Tax policies should also be seen in perspective and not as the only solution to funding development.
+They are only a part of the equation and careful evaluation of their impact in other trade and investment policies’ aims should be undertaken.

 Blind adherence to a push for more taxation is likely to have adverse consequences unless the international community prioritises improving the investment climate and support for better and more effective tax systems, rather than more tax collection.

 In some cases targeted taxes will help specific goals – such as relating to climate change; however the most important aspect is how to increase the overall tax take in developing countries to invest in the SDGs.
+Carbon pricing (including carbon taxation) is increasingly considered as an effective way to reduce GHG emissions, however the carbon pricing instrument needs to be considered and designed to focus on emissions reduction and removals in accordance with the 2030 and 2050 climate targets.
+The instrument should be part of a consistent policy addressing climate, energy, trade and taxation with this clear focus.

+The role of formalizing the informal economy, which would represent an important broadening of the tax base and would create a level

+playing field among businesses, is vital.

 Co-operative compliance could be a powerful tool that is a cost-effective and efficient solution for the benefit of both business and tax administrations.
 It could also help in enhancing certainty for business, which is an important driver for trade and investment.